olwend/jvm-cucumber/Documentation.md

 ### Delete Request:

+Feature file:

+Given I create a delete request
+When I run a delete request
+Then the status returns 204

+Step definitions:
 For the Delete request you'll deleting data
 - To do this you'll want to set up the request by specifying a couple variables
     - First, the Base Url, for example the github url is https://api.github.com/